-- The worker customarily performs these tasks for this hirer and others and has established their own business doing so.
+- The worker customarily performs these tasks for this hirer and others and has established their own business.

-So, you cannot treat someone as an independent contractor unless they have their own business providing these services; they are truly independent of you.
+So, you cannot treat someone as an independent contractor unless they have a business providing these services; they are truly independent of you.
 The services they perform are not core to your business offerings.

 Many professionals (web designers, bookkeepers, attorneys, CPAs, etc.) will legitimately continue to be treated as independent contractors.
 But you’ll notice that these requirements are much stricter and clearer, so we know that many small businesses will no longer be able to continue treating contractors the same way.
 There are also several industries that very specifically are exempted from the ABC test, including insurance agents, lawyers, accountants, engineers, and real estate agents, amongst others.
 So perhaps your business can fall under an exemption.

 The most important thing all small business owners should do is educate themselves about AB5 and how AB5 may or may not impact their business.
-In addition, ZümiFi strongly encourages all clients unclear on how this will impact their business to consult with an employment law attorney and an HR expert to understand how this affects future engagements fully.
+In addition, ZümiFi strongly encourages all clients unclear on how this will impact their business to consult with an employment law attorney and an HR expert to fully understand how this affects future engagements.

 Let us know if you need recommendations for these professionals.